Bibliography

 chevron-rightBilan Carbone® toolshashtag

-ABC provides tools enabling any organisation to account for all its GHG emissions and thus become aware of its main emission categories and its energy vulnerability.
+ABC provides tools that allow any organisation to account for all its GHG emissions and thus become aware of its main emission categories and its energy vulnerability.

 Two tools are available:

-• a SaaS software: BC+, enabling the completion of a Bilan Carbone® online, collaboratively and documenting each entry
+• a SaaS software: BC+, allowing completion of a Bilan Carbone® online, collaboratively and documenting each entry

-• calculation spreadsheets (a master spreadsheet for converting activity data into CO2eq, producing charts and exporting to various ISO, GHG Protocol or French regulation formats, as well as optional utilities)
+• calculation spreadsheets (a master spreadsheet for converting activity data into CO2eq, creating charts and exporting to various ISO, GHG Protocol or French regulatory formats, as well as optional utilities)

 🔗 For more information: https://abc-transitionbascarbone.fr/agir/nos-solutions-et-outils/arrow-up-right